scottshotgg/express/documentation/array_and_struct.md

 struct thing = {
-    // These will take the type
-    // defined default values
+    // These fields will take the type defined default values int    normieInt,
-    int    normieInt,
     bool   normieBool,
     float  normieFloat,
     string normieString `json:"normie_string"`,

-    // These will be initialized to
+    // However, these will be initialized to the defined values by default string field_A = "A",
-    // these default values
-    string field_A = "A",
     field1 `json:"field_one"` = 1
     isField := true